Guide to Postpartum: Week 3

 Contact your provider if you experience severe pain, heavy bleeding, signs of infection (like fever or redness), persistent mood changes, or any concerns about your physical or emotional health.

-In this third week postpartum, you're finding a bit more stability.
-The initial intensity of childbirth is starting to ease off as you become more instinctively attuned to your baby’s needs and your own.
-While challenges will still arise, you're learning to navigate them with greater confidence and patience.
+In this third week postpartum, the initial intensity of childbirth is starting to ease off as you become more instinctively attuned to your baby’s needs and your own.
+While challenges will still arise, you're continually learning to navigate them with greater confidence and patience.
 Keep trusting your intuition and seeking support from those around you, as you find your flow in this transformative chapter.